 This week I’m taking advantage of the abundance of fresh strawberries on sale at my local market.
 I made a couple new recipes for my cookbook (a cake! a pie!) and finished off my strawberry supply with a batch of these healthy treats.

 Strawberries are a nutritional power house and one of my favorite fruits to bake with.
 Juicy strawberries go with everything from chocolate to banana to homemade whipped cream.
-I love them with Greek yogurt, I love them in smoothies, or alongside these sugar free chocolate bars.
+I also love them with Greek yogurt, and I love them in smoothies.

 My latest strawberry obsession are these healthy oat-y almond squares.
 They’re gluten-free, have only 1 Tablespoon of refined sugar, no butter, no oil, and are laughably easy to throw together.
 They’re like a Strawberry Nutrigrain Bar – but better.
 Thicker oat-y base, thicker strawberry filling, and lots of texture on top.

 The strawberry filling inside?
 2 cups of diced strawberries boiled down with maple syrup, cornstarch, and 1 Tablespoon of sugar.
 It’s like a very thick homemade strawberry jam.